TedHusted/awake/awake.md/awake.md

 “You remember mi esposa, Tessa.”
 Elena gestures toward her companion.

 Tessa’s dark skin complements Elena’s warm brown complexion.
 They wear demure evening gowns, which match without being “matchy”.
 Elena’s heels are two inches taller than Tessa’s, bringing their height closer together.
 Heather’s  blonde hair, blue eyes, and immaculate white gown contrasts beautifully with the well-dressed couple.
-The hair styles of all three woman are coiffured with careful elegance.
+The hair styles of all three are coiffured with careful elegance and expensive hair extensions.

 “Of course, I do, “ says Heather, smiling brightly at Tessa and then continuing.
 “I’m so glad the club could help you, Elena.
 We appreciate your company’s on-going generosity.”

 A server bot rolled up carrying a tray of champagne.
-All three women took a glass.
+All three took a glass.

 Heather smiles again.
 They have the same conversation every year.
 “I see you swimming in the morning.
 Are the prosthetics helping?”